Virtual Exchange Curriculum

 Learn about YFU virtual exchange curriculum.
 Get information about the semester virtual exchange program, workshops, and the certificate of cross-cultural competence.

 YFU virtual exchanges intentionally engage underrepresented youth who have little or no access to physical exchange, but who have much to contribute to the dialogue.
-By removing barriers to participation of traditional in-person exchanges, we are helping to close a very real gap––building cross-cultural bridges of understanding amongst individuals who might never travel past the borders of their home communities.
+By removing barriers to participation of traditional in-person exchanges, we are helping to close a very real gap–building cross-cultural bridges of understanding amongst individuals who might never travel past the borders of their home communities.
 The flexible framework of YFU virtual exchanges allows youth to connect and empathize with peers from vastly different backgrounds by sharing common concerns and interests.